Traditional Medicines and OTC Products

 8. What is the mechanism by which a prescription-only product can be converted to an OTC product?

-However, this issue is clarified on the supranational level within Eurasian Economic Union (where Russia is a member).
+However, this issue is clarified on the supranational level within the EAEU.

 In general, criteria for classifying a drug as prescription-only are the following:

-- even when proper used, but without medical supervision can cause direct or indirect harm to human health;
+- even when properly used, but without medical supervision can cause direct or indirect harm to human health;

 - often used incorrectly and, as a result, can cause direct or indirect harm to human health;